-Big data techniques is a collection of large datasets and they are in huge numbers that sophisticated programs are required to analyze and create meaningful information from them.
+Big data techniques are a collection of large datasets and they are in huge numbers that sophisticated programs are required to analyze and create meaningful information from them.
 It could be buying habits, the frequency of going to movies, login frequency websites, online purchasing, ordering groceries, the frequency of changing mobile handsets and so on.

 Various tools, frameworks, and techniques are used to analyze large data sets and they have become much sought after by the industry.
 According to experts, it is not the data that is important but what the company does with those data.